root-foundation/root/README.md

 Tokens will eat the world.
 And such a tokenized system will help us unite society and democratize opportunity.

-# ACT III — RootNet

 ## RootNet

-RootNet is a network that connects people socially *and* financially.
+RootNet is a network that connects people socially _and_ financially.

 On RootNet, users own their data, invest in each other's ideas and potential, and increasingly influence how the network functions and evolves.

 RootNet's mission is to unite humanity and unlock our collective potential.

 ## Design principles

 We believe the best way to create RootNet — given our ignorance about what is best — is one that mimics natural selection, while maximizing the rate of iteration.

 We will mimic natural selection through:

 1. **Progressive decentralization**.
 Move power away from centralized authorities.
 2. **Fork-ability**.
 Enable duplication and mutation at any level of abstraction.